smayadev/django-url-shortener/README.md

 `docker-compose up -d`

-Use the `docker ps` command to check if the Redis container launched and is running without crashing.
+Use the `docker ps` command to check if the containers launched and are running without crashing.

 #### 3. Install requirements